frontenddogma/web-development-glossary/manuscript/w.md

 Web indexing
 : The indexing of contents of a website or of the Internet—the Surface Web—as a whole.
 Individual websites or intranets may use a back-of-the-book index, while search engines usually use keywords and metadata to provide a more useful vocabulary for Internet or on-site searching.&nbsp;[†](#w-web-indexing)

+Web Open Font Format
+: A font format for use in web pages.
+WOFF files are OpenType or TrueType fonts, with additional XML metadata added and format-specific compression applied.
+The two primary goals are to first distinguish font files intended for use as web fonts from fonts files intended for use in desktop applications via local installation, and second to reduce web font latency when fonts are transferred from a server to a client over a network connection.
+The first draft of WOFF&nbsp;1 was published in 2009.&nbsp;[†](#w-woff) ℹ︎&nbsp;[w3.org/TR/WOFF2](https://www.w3.org/TR/WOFF2/)

 Web Packaging
 : A set of draft standards for packaging websites, developed by Google.
 Web Packaging focuses on bundling website resources with provisions for authentication and offline sharing. ℹ︎&nbsp;[github.com/WICG/webpackage](https://github.com/WICG/webpackage)